apache/incubator-nlpcraft/enricher/README.md

 `$ bin/start_server.sh`

 Server has single route in root which accepts POST json requests with parameters:
 * "sentence": Target sentence.
-Word to find synonyms for must be marked with `#`
+Number of word to find synonyms for must be passed as argument
-* "lower", "upper" (Optional, substitute marking with `#`): Positions in the sentence of start and end of collocation to find synonyms for.
+* "lower", "upper": Positions in the sentence of start and end of collocation to find synonyms for.
 Note: sentence is split via whitespaces, upper bound is inclusive.
 * "simple" (Optional): If set to true omits verbose data.
+* "limit": Sets limit of result words number.

 Simple request could be made with a script, e.g.
-`$ bin/predict.sh "what is the chance of rain# tomorrow?"`
+`$ bin/predict.sh "what is the chance of rain tomorrow?"
+5`
+Would find synonym for word "rain" in this sentence.